-The CEO will accept and process an Application that is complete, as determined by the CEO, and timely filed, as defined by the CERL.
-The CEO will reject any Application that is incomplete or is not timely filed as defined by the CERL.
-In the event the Application is not timely and/or complete and is rejected on that basis, the Applicant shall have 30 days to revise the rejected application in order to maintain the date of the attempted filing as the Effective Date of the Application.
+The CEO will reject any Application that is incomplete, not timely filed as defined by the CERL, or does not have a prima facie showing that the Applicant is Permanently Incapacitated as of Discontinuance of Service.
+In the event the Application is not timely, complete, and/or does not have a prima facie showing that the Applicant is Permanently Incapacitated and is rejected on that basis, the Applicant shall have thirty (30) days to revise the rejected application in order to maintain the date of the attempted filing as the Effective Date of the Application otherwise, the Application will be dismissed in accordance with Rule 33.

-(b) Untimely Application -
+(b) Untimely Application